 |Using OneLink during retargeting campaigns to directly serve existing app users who click your link with personalized content in the app (set in the OneLink custom link).||Using OneLink during retargeting campaigns to serve new installing app users who click your link with personalized content in the app (set in the OneLink custom link).|

-Advanced OneLink options
+Additional OneLink options

 Note: All features are included as part of the AppsFlyer Zero and Growth plans, except OneLink API, which is a premium feature.